All Conditions & Treatments

 An older woman doing knee bends outside.

-Advancements in medical technology, technique and pain management have made it possible for some patients to have knee replacement on an outpatient basis.
-This can offer many benefits to people who qualify for this procedure.
+Advancements in medical technology, technique and pain management have made it possible for many patients to have knee replacement on an outpatient basis.
+This offers many benefits to people who qualify for this procedure.

 What is outpatient knee replacement surgery?

-Outpatient knee replacement surgery, also called “rapid recovery knee replacement,” “same day knee replacement” or “ambulatory knee replacement,” is a total knee replacement procedure that allows qualified patients to return home on the same day of the operation, rather than stay overnight on an inpatient basis.
+Outpatient knee replacement surgery, also called “rapid recovery knee replacement,” “same day knee replacement” or “ambulatory knee replacement,” is a total knee replacement procedure that allows qualified patients to return home on the same day of the operation, rather than stay overnight.

 How do I know if can have an outpatient knee replacement?